 WristRoute is a standalone Apple Watch GPS app for hiking, biking,

-and other offline activities.
-Neither the iPhone nor Internet is
+and other outdoor activities.
+Neither the iPhone nor internet is

 needed for field operation.